2026 James Beard Awards

 Dan Riesenberger has been crafting artisan breads since 2007, beginning his journey at Columbus' Northstar Cafe where he received a treasured Cordon Bleu sourdough culture that's still in use today.
 After building a backyard wood-fired brick oven with his father in 2008, he mastered traditional baking techniques that now inform his work at his modern bakery, where he remains hands-on in all aspects of production.
 His breads, crafted using 100% organic grains and traditional sourdough fermentation, are baked directly on an Italian stone hearth and feature unique whole grain combinations including rye, spelt and sprouted grains like millet and quinoa.

-Committed to local sourcing—from Ohio stone-ground wheat to seasonal produce—Dan has helped put Columbus on the culinary map, with Food & Wine recently featuring his bakery in their "10 Top US Cities for Bakeries" story, highlighting his signature sugar-dusted cruffins and cardamom knots.
+Committed to local sourcing—from Ohio stone-ground wheat to seasonal produce—Dan has helped put Columbus on the culinary map, with Food & Wine featuring his bakery in their "10 Top US Cities for Bakeries" story, highlighting his signature sugar-dusted cruffins and cardamom knots.

 Which of the James Beard Foundation values does Dan align with?